 - Foreigner Work Permits and Backpacker Jobs in Ukraine

 - Ukraine Hostels

 Facts About Ukraine

-The Ukraine’s capital Kiev is today witness to the changes that have been made since the 2004 Orange Revolution and the scenic city is marked by emerging Western shops and signs of industrialisation as well as a fresh attitude of rebellion and liberation amongst its younger inhabitants.
-The city hasn’t lost its signs of ancient prosperity either, and is marked by significant pieces of 11th century architecture.
+Ukraine’s capital Kiev is today witness to the changes that have been made since the 2004 Orange Revolution and the scenic city is marked by emerging Western shops and signs of industrialisation as well as a fresh attitude of rebellion and liberation amongst its younger inhabitants.
+The city hasn’t lost its signs of ancient prosperity either, and is marked by significant pieces of 11th-century architecture.

 The coastal resorts of the Crimea are very popular with tourists, boasting Black Sea views and milder weather conditions.
 Known as the ‘pearl of the Crimea,’ the town of Yalta attracts the majority of visitors during the summer months and was once a favourite destination for Kremlin leaders.

 The Carpathian and Crimean mountains are popular during both the summer and winter months.
 During the winter the snow falls thickly and a large skiing district has been built up around the Carpathian Mountains.
 In the summer, locals focus on the great outdoors and theatres are closed until autumn, with Ukrainians and visitors flocking to the mountains to go hiking and make the most of the sunshine after the long harsh winter months.

 The Carpathian National Park is Ukraine’s largest expanse of parkland, spanning 503sq km.
 The park boasts the country’s highest peak, Mount Hoverla, which stands at 2061m high, as well as a vast collection of wild animals including wolves, brown bears, bison, lynx and deer.